 If you are the victim of a distracted driver, you may be entitled to receive compensation for your injuries and losses.
 Our skilled Walnut Creek car accident attorneys are dedicated to helping victims of negligent drivers obtain fair settlements for the harm they sustained.
 Our detailed preparation and smart advocacy has enabled us to secure generous compensation for countless clients.
 It's how we work and we can fight for you as well.
-By enlisting the assistance of our experienced East Bay law firm, you can find out whether you have grounds to file a claim for compensation and can obtain the proven representation you need and deserve.
+By enlisting the assistance of our experienced Bay Area law firm, you can find out whether you have grounds to file a claim for compensation and can obtain the proven representation you need and deserve.

 Impact of driving while distracted